infrahq/infra/README.md

 ```
 $ infra login --token sk_r6Khd35Dt3Q4KgyuPFw2NkRkGpgorI8uyDgpW215quR7 infra.acme.com
 ✔ Logging in with Okta... success
-✔ Logged in as admin@acme.com
+✔ Logged in as jeff@acme.com
 ✔ Kubeconfig updated
 ```

 That's it.
-You now have cluster access as `admin@acme.com`:
+You now have cluster access as `jeff@acme.com` with `view` permissions.

 ```
 $ kubectl get pods -A